spences10/blog.scottspence.me/posts/2018/2018-05-28-travis-ci/index.md

 ---
-path: '/travis-ci-with-now'
+path: /travis-ci-with-now
-date: '2018-05-28'
+date: 2018-05-28
-title: 'Making a CI pipeline with Travis CI'
+title: Making a CI pipeline with Travis CI
 tags: ['information', 'guide', 'travis-ci', 'now', 'zeit']
 published: true
+cover: ./cover.png
+coverCredit: Photo by Quinten de Graaf on Unsplash
 ---

 I thought I'd set up this blog with some sort of build pipeline, the